kiranleu/kira.estrada.Resum-/README.md

 * _Links_
  All the links included in the website have been tested and they are all working.
 * _Hover_
-    Hover effects on icons, links and cards have been tested and they al change color or have a hover effect working as expected.
+    Hover effects on icons, links and cards have been tested and they all change color or have a hover effect working as expected.
 * _Responsive_
     The website has been tested in different viewports and it is responsive.